 This is one of those questions that we get asked a lot and we can understand why.
 These terms are often used interchangeably causing confusion about the difference between them and ultimately making accurate analysis of your social media activity much harder!

 Those Social Media Managers with targets for brand awareness and audience growth in particular need to know which of these two metrics will provide the right analysis of their progress.

-With that in mind today’s blog is going to be a quick introduction to reach and impressions with some tips and tricks for how to improve your results!
+With that in mind, today’s blog is going to be a quick introduction to social media reach and impressions with some tips and tricks for how to improve your results!